xielm12/qmcchem/README.md

 QMC=Chem : Quantum Monte Carlo for Chemistry
 ============================================

-**This repository is under migration to GitHub.
-This version may not be fully working.
-Please be patient...**

 QMC=Chem is the quantum Monte Carlo program of the [Toulouse (France) group](http://qmcchem.ups-tlse.fr).
 It is meant to be used in the *post-Full-CI* context : a quasi-Full-CI